-Two BRAF/MEK inhibitors combinations—Mektovi/Braftovi/Erbitux and Zelboraf/Erbitux/irinotecan—have shown promising efficacy in BRAF-mutant colorectal cancer patients.
-What is thought-leader opinion of these agents and of this drug class?
-For which patient populations will these agents be positioned?
-Will these agents receive approval in the markets under study?
-How will use of these agents affect prescribing of other agents for colorectal cancer?
+- The BRAF inhibitor combination of Braftovi plus Erbitux has shown promising efficacy in BRAF-mutant colorectal cancer patients.
+What is thought-leader opinion of this combination?
+For which lines of therapy will this combination be positioned?
+How will use of this combination affect prescribing of other agents for colorectal cancer?

-In 2017, the FDA approved Keytruda (Merck) and Opdivo (Bristol-Myers Squibb) for second- and later-line treatment of MSI-H/dMMR colorectal cancer that is refractory to a fluoropyrimidine, irinotecan, and oxaliplatin.
-In 2018, Opdivo plus low-dose Yervoy received FDA approval in the same setting.
+- Keytruda (Merck & Co.) was approved in the United States in 2020 and in Europe in 2021 for the first-line treatment of MSI-H/dMMR metastatic colorectal cancer.
+This agent and Opdivo—with or without low-dose Yervoy (Bristol Myers Squibb)—have been available since 2017 in the United States and in Japan since 2020 for the second- and later-line treatment of MSI-H/dMMR colorectal cancer refractory to a fluoropyrimidine, irinotecan, and oxaliplatin.
 How do key opinion leaders perceive these therapies?
-Will these therapies receive label expansions across the G7?
-Which other immune checkpoint inhibitors are being developed and in which patient populations?
+Will these therapies receive label expansions?
+Which other immune checkpoint inhibitors are being developed and for which patient populations?

-Retrospective analyses of clinical trials with Avastin and EGFR inhibitors have shown that the side on which the tumor is located could be a prognostic factor for response to these agents.
+- Retrospective analyses of clinical trials with Avastin and EGFR inhibitors have shown that the side on which the tumor is located could be a prognostic factor for response to these agents.
 How do key opinion leaders view these data?
-Will “sidedness” have an impact on the treatment of metastatic colorectal cancer over the forecast period?
+Will “sidedness” influence the treatment of metastatic colorectal cancer during the forecast period?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, and Japan.

 Primary research: 20 country-specific interviews with thought leaders.

 Epidemiology: Diagnosed incident cases of stage I, II, III, and IV colorectal cancer.